XIROPHT/Xiropht-Remote-Node/README.md

 For compile the executable windows into a linux binary you should use that command:

--> mkbundle Xiropht-Remote2.exe -o Xiropht-Remote2 Xiropht-Connector-All.dll --deps
+-> mkbundle Xiropht-Remote2.exe -o Xiropht-Remote2 Xiropht-Connector-All.dll --deps -z --static

 Then you will get Xiropht-Remote2 binary file if you follow this command line.